Damiani (jewelry company): Marketing

 Damiani collaborates with celebrities like Isabella Rossellini, Brad Pitt and Jennifer Aniston to promote their products.
 Gwyneth Paltrow was featured in its ads in 2004.

 Damiani created the "Aro Necklace, which Aro, a leader of the Volturi ruling vampire clan," in the Twilight movie, The Twilight Saga: Breaking Dawn – Part 2, gives to Bella Swan.
 It also created the 2009 Harlequin Fantasy Bra, worn by model Marisa Miller during the Victoria’s Secret Fashion Show.
 The bra has an 18k gold frame with 2,355 colorless and cognac diamonds, with a focal point of a 16-carat, champagne-color, heart-shape diamond, for a total of nearly 150 carats total weight.

+Damiani has a tradition of collaborating with celebrities to create unique, high-profile pieces.
+For example, Giorgio Damiani, inspired by the film Burlesque starring Christina Aguilera and Cher, worked with designer Christina Bagnari to create a special collection.
+One of the standout designs, a bracelet inspired by the film's costumes, featured a clasp that mimics the closure of a corset.
+This bracelet was worn by Sharon Stone during a press event for the reopening of Damiani's Milan boutique.